• About TTT

 5. Jump In The Blue Hole Swimming Pool

-The Blue Hole is a popular area to go swimming.
+The Blue Hole is a popular spot for swimming.
 There are plenty of places to dip your feet in the water in the park, but at The Blue Hole, where it’s 20 feet deep, you can put your whole body in the water.
-Walking down the rocky ledge was quite a picture of me, but I did it, and it was fun…once I got down to the swimming area, Chastity saw a snake, and that was it for us!
+Walking down the rocky ledge was quite a picture of me, but I did it, and it was fun.
+Once I got down to the swimming area, Chastity saw a snake, and that was it for us – we left that area.
+I didn’t see it!

 6. Go Tent Camping